-ANNAROSAROSEMARIE: (gets to her feet, melodramatically works her way around the stage) Why, Johnny, you desperate desperado of desperation!
+ANNAROSAROSEMARIE: (as melodramatically as possible from a seated position) Why, Johnny, you desperate desperado of desperation!
 How dare you awaken me from a perfectly perfect slumber just to tell me that you don't need me anymore!
 Why, it's all a woman can do not to entirely fall apart at a moment like this!
 Just utterly fall... to... pieces! (suddenly becomes more sober, head down) But I've got some news, too, Mr. Johnny Ringo.
 I surely do.
 You remember that night, at Rosie's Saloon?
 We danced all night and drank whiskey 'til the dawn?
 Oh, I know you remember.
 There's no need to deny it.
 To deny those sweet, lovin' feelins you know you once had for me.
 Because... well, Johnny...
 I'm not sure how to say this except to just say it: I'm with child.
 Your child, Johnny.
 Little Johnny Junior. (perks up) Oh, Johnny, won't it be grand?
 We'll get married, raise little Johnny Junior at a sprawling ranch we'll build ourselves.
-Well, I mean, you'll build it, my love, and I'll be inside bakin' pies and tending little Johnny Junior.
-Oh, Johnny, how I do love you! (dramatic change, suddenly very sad) Why, Johnny, how... how could you say that... after all we've been through?
-I mean... (starts breaking down, cries, acts as if she's shooing him away then shouts) Love 'em and leave 'em, huh?
+Well, I mean, you'll build it, my love, and I'll be inside bakin' pies and tendin' to little Johnny Junior.
+Oh, Johnny, how I do love you! (dramatic change, suddenly very sad) Why, Johnny... how... how could you say that... after all we've been through?
+I mean... (starts breaking down, cries, acts as if she's

+- shooing him away then shouts) Love 'em and leave 'em, huh?
 Is that what it is, Johnny?
 Go away!
 Just go away!
-If you don't love me Johnny Ringo, I swear, I'll go find me a man who will!

-- MISS JOHNSON: Um...
-Annalalapaloosa, why aren't you doing the packet? - ANNAROSAROSEMARIE: (still in character, confused) Packet? - MISS JOHNSON: Yeah, the packet outside the door?
-It's a clipping from the play we're doing. - ANNAROSAROSEMARIE: (stands, comes out of character) Oh, uh, I'm so sorry, Miss Johnson.
+If you don't love me, Johnny Ringo, I swear, I'll go find me a man who will! - MISS JOHNSON: Um...
+Annalalapaloosa, why aren't you doing the excerpt? - ANNAROSAROSEMARIE: (still in character, confused) Excerpt? - MISS JOHNSON: Uh, yeah, the excerpt I provided with the email?
+It's a clipping from the play we're doing. - ANNAROSAROSEMARIE: (comes out of character) Oh, uh, I'm so sorry, Miss Johnson.
 I had no idea we had scripts already.
 I mean, well, this is my first audition, like, ever, and I guess I'm just unaware of the way these things are done. - MISS JOHNSON: Yeah.
 Right.
 So, where on earth did you come up with the western thing? - ANNAROSAROSEMARIE: That?
 Oh, I wrote that.
 I call it The Love Child of Johnny Ringo. - MISS JOHNSON: (laughs) You wrote that? - ANNAROSAROSEMARIE: (begins to sense MISS JOHNSON's scorn) Well... yes, I did.
 Is... is that bad? - MISS JOHNSON: No. Not at all.
 It's a sort of Days of Our Lives meets Gunsmoke. - ANNAROSAROSEMARIE: (perks up) That's what I think, too!
 I was shooting for something that required the range of emotion I needed to showcase my acting talent. - MISS JOHNSON: (laughs) It certainly shows a range of emotion.
 Ludicrously.
 Obnoxiously.
 But it does. - ANNAROSAROSEMARIE: (suddenly downtrodden again) Ludicrously?
-Really, Miss Johnson?

-- MISS JOHNSON: Look, Annamonalola, it's just that this is going to be a really long night, and- - ANNAROSAROSEMARIE: (more upset) Did you really think it was... ludicrous? - MISS JOHNSON: (suddenly realizing that ANNAROSAROSEMARIE's upset) I'm... look...
+Really, Miss Johnson? - MISS JOHNSON: Look, Annamonalola, it's just that this is going to be a really long day, and- - ANNAROSAROSEMARIE: (more upset) Did you really think it was... ludicrous? - MISS JOHNSON: (suddenly realizing that ANNAROSAROSEMARIE's upset) I'm... look...
 I didn't mean to say it was ludicrous.
-I suppose I- - ANNAROSAROSEMARIE: (begins to cry) I know it's not perfect.
-I'm aware that it's certainly not professional quality.
-But... but...
-I worked so hard, blew off my homework for a month, and practiced every night until my parents threatened to kill me. - MISS JOHNSON: (goes to her) Hey... um...
+I suppose I-